Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Proposed method

 These interesting characteristics of \ac{CNN}s motivated the development of methodologies to estimate tight bounds that encapsulate the nonlinear mapping, to certify classifiers\cite{Zhang2018Neur} and safety\cite{Fazlyab2022TAC}.
 Considering the training environment, with one virtual neighbor (reference) and one follower, the control loop of Fig.~\ref{fig:nonlinear_loop} can be proposed, where:

 This control loop is closely associated with the general problem of feedback interconnection of a linear system and a static cone bounded nonlinearity, the so-called \emph{Lur'e problem}, and its stability properties studied according to the absolute stability theory.
-The following Lemma allows us to investigate the absolute stability using frequency domain information of the environment $G(s)$:
+The following Lemma allows us to investigate the stability using frequency domain information of the environment $G(s)$:

 \begin{lemma}[Adapted from Sandberg and Johnson\cite{Sandberg92}] Consider a single-input–single-output system of the form \eqref{eq:EEi_incerto}, where $\{\Amat_i, \Bmat_i, \Cmat_i\}$ is a minimal realization of $G(s)$, and Assumption~\ref{assu:bounded} (or \ref{assu:local}) holding true.
-Then, the system is absolutely stable (wit finite domain) if the following conditions are satisfied: \begin{enumerate} \item the Nyquist plot of $G(s)$ does not enter the circle $O_r$, with radius $r=1/2[\lowbound^{-1}-\upbound^{-1}]$, centered at $(-1/2[\lowbound^{-1}+\upbound^{-1}],0)$. \item the Nyquist plot of $G(s)$ encircles the circle $O_r$ $m$ times in the counterclockwise direction, where $m$ is the number of unstable poles of $G(s)$ . \end{enumerate} \end{lemma}
+Then, the system is absolutely stable (with a finite domain) if the following conditions are satisfied: \begin{enumerate} \item the Nyquist plot of $G(s)$ does not enter the circle $O_r$, with radius $r=1/2[\lowbound^{-1}-\upbound^{-1}]$, centered at $(-1/2[\lowbound^{-1}+\upbound^{-1}],0)$. \item the Nyquist plot of $G(s)$ encircles the circle $O_r$ $m$ times in the counterclockwise direction, where $m$ is the number of unstable poles of $G(s)$ . \end{enumerate} \end{lemma}

-The idea is to use only the sector information about $\policy$ instead of the precise description, which is a strong result since it applies to a large class of static nonlinearities.
-The drawback is that the result can be conservative since no explicit information about $\policy$ is used.
+In the framework proposed, the reference signal in Fig.~\ref{fig:nonlinear_loop} is replaced by the average term in \eqref{eq:mean_error}, so the analysis remains the same.
+The idea is to use only the sector information about $\policy$, the bounds $\lowbound$ and $\upbound$ instead of the complete description, to investigate the stability, which is a strong result since it applies to a large class of static nonlinearities.
+The drawback is that the result can be conservative, since no explicit information about $\policy$ is used.

+Another relevant concept present in the study of autonomous platoons is string stability.
+There are many definitions in the area, as cataloged by the survey\cite{Feng2019ARC}.
+Some definitions can be immediately applied to platoon systems with general topologies, whereas other definitions are restricted to the predecessor-following scheme.
+Lets focus on the Time-domain String Stability (TSS), whose advantages are no linearity assumption and being suitable to many topologies.

+Under assumption \ref{assu:bounded} (or \ref{assu:local}), the dynamics of the states for an interconnection of vehicles with the $\policy$ in a look-ahead platoon, can be rewritten as: